Religions in Japan

 Temple’s facilities or amulets

 The temples also have such equipment.
 It is a Bell.
-However, the material is different from the church’s one.
+However, the material is different from the church’s bell.

 See the details and special duty for the bell here!

 It is Daruma.
-He was a great monk of Buddhism and also a founder of Zen meditation/training.
+He was a great Buddhist monk and the founder of Zen meditation/training.

 So then, how did he become a talisman?
 And what was the story behind it?